andrewindeche/InvestManager/README.md

 ## <h1> Features</h1>
 <ul>
-<li> Admin dashboard: The admin dashboard enables a staff user to add and remove users.
+<li> Admin dashboard: The admin dashboard enables a staff user to add and remove users,
     create investment accounts, allocate and revoke user permissions and to view transactions </li>
-<li> Authentication:  authentication token that enable a user to sign up and log in,create accounts and carry out any transactions </li>
+<li> Authentication:  authentication token enable an authenticated user to sign up and log in,create accounts and carry out any transaction </li>
-<li> Transaction simulation: A user can simulate transaction of different investments, Adjust the balance in account to load balance into account and view balance remaining on transaction.Alpha Vantage API has been intergrated to calculate real time price/unit of investments
+<li> Transaction simulation: A user can simulate transaction of stock market investments
+.Alpha Vantage API has been intergrated to calculate real time price/unit of investments.
+A fallback JSON has been used incase Alpha_vantage API does not work.
 An exchange rate of 1 usd = kes.140 has been used to calculate the amounts.
 </li>
-<li> Market Data API: An API from Alpha vantage simulating market data has been intergrated to monitor data</li>
+<li> Market Data API: An API from Alpha vantage simulating market data has been intergrated to monitor data of different investments in real time</li>
 </ul>

 ## <h1> Set up Instructions</h1>